- Porcelain media ball cleans brass parts

 Inovatec MachineryYour Best Tumbling Media for Brass Manufacturer in China

 Tumbling media for brass includes porcelain media, stainless steel pins, corn cob as well as walnut shell media.
 Brass firearm cartridges are the most popular parts to be tumbled.
-Because brass is a soft metal, so it does not require much effort to get it clean and polish.
+Because brass is a soft metal, it does not require much effort to get it clean and polished.

 Vibratory Finishing Compound

-LC-13 is the all-purpose compound that suitable for both light deburring and heavy cutting.
+LC-13 is an all-purpose compound suitable for both light deburring and heavy cutting.

-HM-7C-A is the acidic polishing compound used with burnishing media and porcelain media.
+HM-7C-A is an acidic polishing compound used with burnishing media and porcelain media.

 HX-0 is the cleaning agent that enhances polishing performance.
 It also removes grease and dirt on the surface of the parts.

 Mass finishing equipment for brass tumbling